Franklin, TN Sports and Recreation Overview

 PHOTO CREDIT: Jeffrey S. Otto

 Williamson County is a hub of activity, but is also home to many scenic refuges of peace and quiet.
 Set against the backdrop of the Tennessee hills, its many parks are perfect for hiking, picnicking, or just enjoying the outdoors.
-There are also several athletic fields for the active nature lover.
+There are also several indoor sports facilities for year-round enjoyment.

-Bowie Nature Park in Fairview is 700 acres with 17 miles of walking trails.
-The park also boasts a modern nature center, as well as an outdoor classroom to teach students about the area’s natural resources.
-Children will enjoy the Treehouse Playground, while visitors of all ages will appreciate the opportunity to bike, hike, ride horses and picnic.
+Bowie Nature Park in Fairview covers 700 acres interspersed with 17 miles of walking trails.
+The park also has a modern nature center, as well as an outdoor classroom to teach students about the area’s natural resources.
+Children will especially enjoy the Treehouse Playground, while visitors of all ages will appreciate the opportunity to bike, hike, ride horses and picnic.

 Deerwood Arboretum & Nature Center in Brentwood features 27 acres of native beauty and almost 70 different species of trees.
 Those who love an active lifestyle can visit the bikeway and jogging trails, and nature enthusiasts of all kinds will appreciate the wildflower meadow and amphitheater at this state-certified arboretum.